Muon identification for LHCb Run 3: Introduction

 The \lhcb experiment~\cite{LHCb-DP-2014-002} at the \lhc is a single-arm forward spectrometer specialised in studying particles containing $b$ or $c$ quarks.
 Thanks to a versatile reconstruction and trigger system, the \lhcb physics programme has been extended to electroweak, soft QCD and even heavy-ion physics.
 Many of the physics channels are identified by their very clean muon signatures, therefore muon identification and trigger are crucial for the success of the experiment.

 A brief description of the Run 2 muon detector and reconstruction techniques follows, which sets the basis for the improvements later discussed in view of Run 3.
-During Run 1 and Run 2, the tracking system of \lhcb provided a measurement of the momentum $(p)$ of charged particles with a relative uncertainty that varied from 0.5\% at low momentum to 1.0\% at 200\gevc.
-The minimum distance of a track to a primary $pp$ collision vertex (PV), the impact parameter (IP), was measured with a resolution of $(15+29/\pt)\,\mum$, where \pt is the component of the momentum transverse to the beam, in \gevc.
+A comprehensive description of the \lhcb trigger for Run 2 can be found in~\cite{Aaij_2019}.
+During Run 1 and Run 2, the tracking system of \lhcb provided a measurement of the momentum $(p)$ of charged particles with a relative uncertainty that varied from 0.5\% at low momentum to 1.0\% at 200\gevc~\cite{Aaij:2014pwa,dArgent:2017gpi}.
+The minimum distance of a track to a primary $pp$ collision vertex (PV), the impact parameter (IP), was measured with a resolution of $(15+29/\pt)\,\mum$, where \pt is the component of the momentum transverse to the beam, in \gevc~\cite{LHCbVELOGroup:2014uea}.
 Muons were identified and triggered by a system composed of five stations, M1-M5, of rectangular shape, placed along the beam axis as shown in \Figref{fig:muon_system}.

 Stations M2 to M5 were placed downstream the calorimeters, and were interleaved with $80$~cm-thick iron absorbers to select penetrating muons.
-The M1 station was placed in front of the calorimeters and used to improve the \pt measurement in the trigger.
+The M1 station was placed in front of the calorimeters and used to improve the \pt measurement in the trigger~\cite{Aaij:2253050}.

 Each muon station is subdivided into four regions, as shown in \Figref{fig:muon_chamber}, with different read-out schemes defining the $x,y$ resolutions.
 The dimensions of the logical pads were chosen such that their contribution to the \pt resolution was approximately equal to the multiple scattering contribution~\cite{LHCb-TDR-004}.